-In this paper, we are interested in Wasserstein gradient flow of certain quadratic functionals on the set of probability measures on the Euclidean space or a Riemannian manifold.
-These quadratic functionals are convex for the usual convex structure of probability measures.
-However they are not geodesically convex for the Wassertein geometry.
-Therefore, the dynamic of their gradient flows with respect to the Wasserstein geometry may obstruct global convergence properties, which are granted in geodesically convex settings.
-One motivation for studying these gradient flows under an other geometry comes from machine learning, more precisely the mean-field limit of shallow neural networks studied in \cite{chizat2018global,Mei_2018}.
-This line of research explores the optimization landscape of the usual empirical risk of a single-hidden layer neural network under gradient flow.
-A powerful relaxation of the problem already proposed in \cite{BarronUniversal1993} consists in embedding the space of parameters into the space of probability measures.
-In this context, the corresponding objective functional becomes quadratic and the gradient flow corresponds to a Wasserstein gradient flow.
-In fact, the quadratic function on the space of probability measures is a particular case of quadratic functionals defined by reproducing kernels.
-These functionals have also raised interest in machine learning and statistics since it gives a discrepancy, in fact a distance squared, between probability measures.
-These discrepancies are called Maximum Mean Discrepancy (MMD) and they are defined below.
-Let us insist on two particularly nice properties of MMD: they have a quadratic computational cost which is better than, for instance, optimal transport and they benefit from a parametric rate of estimation from empirical measures, which is not the case for standard optimal transport.
+In this paper, we are interested in the Wasserstein gradient flow of some quadratic functionals defined on the set of probability measures, both on the Euclidean space and on a Riemannian manifold.
+These quadratic functionals are convex for the standard vertical convex structure of probability measures.
+However they are not geodesically convex for the Wasserstein geometry, potentially impacting the global convergence properties typically obtained in geodesically convex scenarios.
+The motivation for studying these gradient flows under the Wasserstein geometry comes from machine learning, more precisely from the mean-field limit of shallow neural networks \cite{chizat2018global,Mei_2018}.
+This line of research investigates the optimization landscape of the usual empirical risk of a single-hidden layer neural network under gradient flow.
+A powerful relaxation of the problem, already proposed in \cite{BarronUniversal1993}, consists of embedding the space of parameters into the space of probability measures.
+In this context, the corresponding objective functional takes on a quadratic form and the particle gradient flow corresponds to a Wasserstein gradient flow.
+The Coulomb MMD energy is a particular case of quadratic functionals defined by reproducing kernels.
+These functionals have also raised interest in machine learning and statistics since they yield a discrepancy between probability measures and, in fact, a squared distance.
+These Maximum Mean Discrepancies (MMD) possess two noteworthy properties: (i) a quadratic computational complexity (or even $O(n\log(n))$ for the Energy distance kernel \cite{hertrich2023generative}), outperforming alternatives like optimal transport, and (ii) a parametric estimation rate from empirical measures, a feature missing from standard optimal transport methods.

-Let $G$ be a (conditionally positive) kernel (e.g. Gaussian kernel) on the Euclidean space $\mathbb R^d$, the MMD between $\mu$ and $\nu$ two probability measures is
+Let $G$ be a (conditionally positive) kernel, such as the Gaussian kernel, on the Euclidean space $\mathbb{R}^d$.
+The MMD between $\mu$ and $\nu$ two probability measures is the energy